 Since inception, the Company’s objective has been, and continues to be, to leverage off management’s successful track record and broad experience base to increase shareholder value through the discovery of profitably mineable ore deposits.

 With many decades of combined exploration, mining and financial experience, Tri Origin's team has been involved in the discovery and development of substantial and productive mines throughout North America and internationally.
 Tri Origin’s board of directors has a strong background in the financial industry and in financing junior resource companies.
 The Board also has a broad depth of experience in corporate and best governance practices.
-Tri Origin’s key technical personnel are Robert Valliant, CEO, Jing Peng, CFO, and geologists Frank Kendle and Meghan Hewton.
+Tri Origin’s key technical personnel are Robert Valliant, CEO, Jing Peng, CFO, and geologists Monique Ruhl and Frank Kendle.